marcosrachid/java8_oca_study/README.md

 Inheritance is important due developers can minimize code duplicity.

 All methods in java are pass-by-value which means that the value passed as argument on a method won't change its value.
-But an object atributes can be changed like arrays and Collections.
+But an object attributes can be changed like arrays and Collections.

 static member are related directly to the class and not to the instance, but it can be accessed from instance.

 A static method cannot access instance variables, but instance methods can access static variables.

-Garbage Collection cannot be forced to run, althought it has the method "System.gc()", it cannot force JVM to do the Garbage Collection.
+Garbage Collection cannot be forced to run, although it has the method "System.gc()", it cannot force JVM to do the Garbage Collection.

-Objects are elegible for Garbage Collection when they have no reference to an object from heap.
+Objects are eligible for Garbage Collection when they have no reference to an object from heap.

 The finalize method is called when an object is about to get garbage collected.
 That can be at any time after it has become eligible for garbage collection.